valtix-security/terraform-aws-setup/README.md

 terraform apply -var-file values
 ```

-## Using as a module
+## Using as a module (non-root module)

-To use this repo as a terraform module, remove provider.tf file or comment out the content in that file.
-From a top level module, call this repo as a module

-### Top level module (In directory at the same level as this repo)
+Create a tf file with the following content

 ```hcl
 terraform {